Reading Time: 5 minutes

 Though you have known your sister for many years and have always understood her inside and out, she is now a person she has never been before and is experiencing a degree of pain and loss that is completely new to her.
 Your first responsibility to her is to recognize that she has fundamentally changed and pay close attention to her moods so you can determine what she may need and when.

-This is important because when we grieve, we lose our ability to think and reason clearly.
+This is important because we lose our ability to think and reason clearly when we grieve.
 We may know we need help, but we don’t know what form we need it to take.
 All we want is for the pain to stop and for our loved ones to come walking through the door.

 Instead of asking your sister what she needs or what you can do to help, try and think from her point of view and how her world has changed.
-For instance, if your brother-in-law was the one to pay the bills and balance the checkbook, you might take on this responsibility for the next few months.
+For instance, if your brother-in-law paid the bills and balanced the checkbook, you might take on this responsibility for the next few months.
 If your brother-in-law was the real cook in the family, make sure you bring over healthy meals.

 Make Yourself Available